 What are my duties as an Au Pair?

-Although Au Pair tasks vary from family to family, most of the activities involve caring of children.
-Au Pair and family should talk about the Au Pair's future chores in order to know what they can expect from each other and avoid disappointment.
+Although au pair tasks vary from family to family, most of the activities involve caring of children.
+Au Pair and family should talk about the participant's future chores to know what they can expect from each other and avoid disappointment.

-In order to work as an Au Pair in Norway you should follow the right proceadure to get work permits; applications can take at least one month to be processed and there is no way to start your stay with this permission.
+In order to work as an au pair in Norway you should follow the right procedure to get a work permit.
+The application can take at least one month to be processed and there is no way to start your stay without this permission.

-If you want to apply for your work permit you should already have an invitation from a host family, as well as the Au Pair contract signed.
-You must have the Au Pair work permit before you start your enter the country and it will be valid for a 2 years period.
+If you want to apply for your work permit you should already have an invitation from a host family, as well as the signed contract.

 How much pocket money will I get?

-Compared to other european countries, Norway has a very high lifestyle.
-Spending some time in Norway as An Au Pair will give you the opportunity to live in a country with hight standards and even if Au Pair will get to earn more money, they might also need to have financial reserve.
+Compared to other European countries, Norway has a very high lifestyle.
+Spending some time in Norway as an au pair will give you the opportunity to live in a country with high standards and although the you will earn money, you might also need a small financial reserve.

-Au Pair in Norway get a minimum monthly ammount of 5,000 NOK before tax.
-That means, some of that quantity will be used to cover taxes.
+Au Pairs in Norway get a minimum amount of 5,000 NOK before tax.

 What about my insurance?

-You can't forget you need a health insurance if you are going to live in a foreign country.
-Your host family will pay the insurance to cover you in the event of repatriation due to death, illness or injury during your stay as an Au Pair but it is recommended that Au Pair get an insurance at their home country.
+You need a health insurance if you are going to live in a foreign country.
+Your host family will pay the insurance to cover you in the event of repatriation due to death, illness or injury during your stay as an au pair but it is recommended that au pairs get an additional insurance.